 Nuts or Seeds?

 In order to demystify the difference between nuts and seeds, we need a working definition.
 Here’s why it gets confusing.
-A nut is a one celled, one-seeded dry fruit with a hard shell (pericarp).
+A nut is a one-celled, one-seeded dry fruit with a hard shell (pericarp).
 So we just mentioned it has a seed, so why isn’t it a seed?

-Seeds on the other hand, are the small plant enclosed in the seed coat, which is stored food to nourish the plant as it grows.
+Seeds, on the other hand, are the small plant enclosed in the seed coat, which is stored food to nourish the plant as it grows.
 Some seeds need their exterior husk removed before eating and others, such as sesame and poppy seeds, do not.

-Nuts are rife with protein, vitamins, minerals and fat while seeds are rich in protein, vitamin B, minerals, fat and dietary fiber.
+Nuts are rife with protein, vitamins, minerals, and fat while seeds are rich in protein, vitamin B, minerals, fat, and dietary fiber.

-Now that we’re getting a grip on whether something is a nut or seed, just to add to the confusion, we than have something called a drupe.
+Now that we’re getting a grip on whether something is a nut or seed, just to add to the confusion, we then have something called a drupe.
 Drupes are often lumped in with nuts.
-A drupe is a fruit that is pulpy on the interior encased in a hard shell that contains a seed.
+A drupe is a fruit that is pulpy on the interior and encased in a hard shell that contains a seed.
 Peaches and plums are drupes, and their interior seed is discarded while the fleshy pulp is eaten.
 In some cases, however, the seed within the fruit, what is often referred to as a nut, is eaten.
 Examples of these include almonds, coconuts, pecans, and walnut.